ctliv/osgi-bundles/README.md

-# osgi-bundler
+# osgi-bundles

-Java libraries wrapped into OSGi bundles:
+- Standard Java libraries wrapped into OSGi bundles

-## com.yahoo.platform.yui:yuicompressor:2.4.8
+- "Bundle of bundles": list of bundles needed for a working library (e.g.: Vaadin)
-## org.w3c.css:sac:1.3
+- Installer for bundles